 What’s continuation pay and when is it paid?

 The services will make a one-time payout of continuation pay when the service member reaches 12 years of service.
 To receive that continuation pay, which is similar to a retention bonus, you must commit to serve an additional four years.

-Active-duty members get 2.5 times their monthly basic pay as of the first day of their 12th year of service.
-Reserve and Guard members get 0.5 times their monthly pay – except for those in the Army Reserve and Guard, who get 4 times their monthly pay.
+In 2022, active duty members get 2.5 times their monthly basic pay as of the first day of their 12th year of service.
+Reserve and Guard members get 0.5 times their monthly pay — except for those in the Army Reserve and Guard, who get 4 times their monthly pay.
 It’s the prerogative of the services to adjust that multiplier to meet their needs, such as retention.
 Continuation pay is taxable, but you can also contribute all or part of it to your TSP.
 You can receive it in a lump sum or, to help reduce your taxes, you can opt to receive continuation pay in four equal installments over four years.